Rodrigo de Castro Pereira: Early life and family

 De Castro Pereira was born on 22 July 1887 to Manuel de Castro Pereira, a Bachelor of Laws and Portuguese cavalry officer, and Cecilia van Zeller.
 His grandfather Rodrigo Delfim Pereira (1823–1891), a Brazilian minister to Berlin, Paris, and Hamburg, titled Lord (Senhor) of Quinta das Murtas, was the illegitimate son of Pedro II of Brazil from his mistress Maria Benedita de Castro do Canto e Melo, Baroness of Sorocaba.
 His great-grandfather was Pedro I of Brazil, the ruler of Brazil and Portugal and the Algarves in the 1820s and his great-great-grandfather was John VI of Portugal, de facto King of the United Kingdom of Portugal, Brazil and the Algarves and titular Emperor of Brazil.
 Thus when the Emperor was overthrown in a sudden coup d'état in 1889, leading to the proclamation of the Republic, he was sent to spend his childhood at the royal court of Portugal.
 At the age of ten, he began practising bullfighting.
 He graduated from the Academia Militar das Agulhas Negras (Resende, Rio de Janeiro, Brazil) as a civil engineer.
-At the age of 24 his second cousin once removed Manuel II of Portugal was forced to exile to the United States after the 5 October 1910 revolution; Royalist Rodrigo joined him pursued by the fear of being condemned for his affiliations.
+At the age of 24 his second cousin once removed Manuel II of Portugal was forced into exile to the United States after the 5 October 1910 revolution; Royalist Rodrigo joined him, fleeing out of fear of being condemned for his affiliations.